 L2TP had several advantages that made it shine when compared to PPTP.
-One of the most important of these advantages were its usage over non-IP networks such as frame relay, X.25, and ATM.
+One of the most important of these advantages was its usage over non-IP networks such as frame relay, X.25, and ATM.
 L2TP, like PPTP, operates over the data link layer in the very famous OSI network model.
 Also, most of the major firewalls like WatchGuard, Cisco PIX, CheckPoint, and ISA server support L2TP without any hitches.

 The Windows-based 2003, XP and 2000 carry the built-in client for L2TP.
-If you are one of the legacy Windows users who are still using older versions of Windows (like Windows 98, NT4.0 or ME) then you can download clients that support L2TP.
+If you are one of the legacy Windows users who is still using older versions of Windows (like Windows 98, NT4.0 or ME) then you can download clients that support L2TP.

 L2TP uses the features provided by IP Sec (IP security) and its enhanced form namely ESP (Encapsulating Security Payload) protocol to secure its connections.
 It also requires the use of digital certificates for security reasons.
-L2TP can perform user authentication using the similar technology that was used by PPTP – the PPP authentication mechanism.
+L2TP can perform user authentication using a similar technology that was used by PPTP – the PPP authentication mechanism.
 L2TP provides computer-based authentication which is not supported by PPTP.
 This is an extra security layer that is not present in PPTP.

 Let us check out some more advantages of L2TP over PPTP:

 - PPTP gives data confidentiality but L2TP provides data integrity.
-Basically, it is the protection of data in between its flight from sender to receiver.
+Basically, it is the protection of data between its flight from sender to receiver.